KejuLiu/IntelRealSense/README.md

-# RGB-D with Python?
-Intel RealSense L515!
+# RGB-D with Intel RealSense L515

-***0.How to use this toy？ Buy a Intel Real|Sense L515, and open your Intel RealSense Viewer.***
+***0.How to use this powerful miniRGB-D machine from Intel？ Buy a Intel Real|Sense L515, and open your Intel RealSense Viewer.***

+demoIRS_1

+demoIRS_2

+demoIRS_3

 ***1.Create your env with Conda to configure usage scenarios, with STEP.2.***